160 Degrees Farenheit To Celcius

 The creation of these scales reflects the evolution of scientific understanding and measurement.
 Fahrenheit, experimenting with different temperature points, initially set zero based on a brine solution (water, ice, and ammonium chloride) and 100 based on human body temperature.
 These points were later refined, leading to the current definition.

 Celsius, initially named centigrade, was proposed by Anders Celsius.
-His scale initially had 0°C as the boiling point and 100°C as the freezing point – the inverse of the current system.
+Because of that, his scale initially had 0°C as the boiling point and 100°C as the freezing point – the inverse of the current system.
 This was later reversed by Carl Linnaeus.

 Frequently Asked Questions (FAQ)